srcimon/screwbox/docs/docs/core-modules/graphics.md

 Every frame can use an individual showing duration.
 The sprite will be rendered as infinite loop of it's frames.
 Any sprite will need at leas one `Frame`.
-To create a sprite add one ore more resource images into your `src/main/resource` folder.
+To create a sprite add one ore more resource images into your `src/main/resource` folder and load the image as shown below.
+Also you can use any sprite from the SpriteBundle (see [Asset Bundle](assets.md#asset-bundles)) to get started right away.
+If you just need a placeholder image there is a special method to create a prototype sprite in any specified size.

 ``` java
 // create a sprite with a single image